Parallel-NetCDF/PnetCDF/sneak_peek.md

 * Issues related to MPI library vendors:
-  + When building PnetCDF using OpenMPI 4.0.2, some of MPI constants deprecated in MPI 3.0, such as MPI_COMBINER_HVECTOR_INTEGER, are still defined in mpi.h, even if the compatibility option of MPI-1 is disable (default) when OpenMPI is configured.
+  + When building PnetCDF using OpenMPI 4.0.2, some of MPI constants deprecated in MPI 3.0, such as `MPI_COMBINER_HVECTOR_INTEGER`, are still defined in mpi.h, even if the compatibility option of MPI-1 is disable (default) when OpenMPI is configured.
 However, they are defined as error messages to cause a compile-time error if user programs try to use them.
-This behavior first appears in OpenMPI 4.0.2 when newer versions of C compilers with __STDC_VERSION__ >= 201112L is used to build OpenMPI.
-When using earlier versions of C compilers, those deprecated MPI constants are not defined at all.
-See discussion
-    [issue 7099](https://github.com/open-mpi/ompi/issues/7099).
-Thanks to Carl
+This behavior first appears in OpenMPI 4.0.2 when the underlying C compilers supporting 2011 revision of the C standard (with `__STDC_VERSION__ >= 201112L`) such as GCC version 4.6 and later are used to build OpenMPI.
+When using earlier versions of C compilers to build OpenMPI 4.0.2, those deprecated MPI constants are not defined at all in mpi.h.
+See discussion [issue 7099](https://github.com/open-mpi/ompi/issues/7099).
+Thanks to Carl Ponder who found that using gcc version 7.4.0 to build PnetCDF failed with error message "error: expected expression before _Static_assert" when the compiler sees the deprecated constant `MPI_COMBINER_HVECTOR_INTEGER`.
-    Ponder who found that using gcc version 7.4.0 to build PnetCDF failed with error message "error: expected expression before _Static_assert" when the compiler sees the deprecated constant MPI_COMBINER_HVECTOR_INTEGER.
-Thanks to Nick Papior of providing a workaround solution: to rebuild OpenMPI 4.0.2 and add configure option "--enable-mpi1-compatibility" when building PnetCDF 1.12.0 and erarlier versions.
+    Thanks to Nick Papior for providing a workaround solution: to rebuild OpenMPI 4.0.2 and add configure option "--enable-mpi1-compatibility" when building PnetCDF 1.12.0 and earlier versions.
 Note the latest MPICH 3.3.1 does not have such an issue, as all deprecated constants are still defined.
     This issue is now fixed in PnetCDF of release 1.12.1 which no longer requires the workaround build of OpenMPI.

 * Issues related to Darshan library:
   + none